IELTS Writing Task 2: What Are the Various Assessment Criterion?

-The evaluation for both the tasks depends on four specific criterion that an examiner evaluates your paper on, which are as follows:
+The evaluation for both the tasks depends on four specific criteria that an examiner evaluates your paper on, which are as follows:

-It is crucial for the candidate not to veer off-topic, miss out a part of the question, and to ramble on without purpose.
-For instance, if the question asks for the aspirant''''''''s opinion, then he/she should give it, without hesitation.
+For instance, if the question asks for the aspirant's opinion, then he/she should give it, without hesitation.

 - Support general statements with evidence leading to a logical conclusion.

-- Spend some time to think about the structure and the flow of your essay.
+- Spend some time thinking about the structure and the flow of your essay.

 - It is always better to present a clear central topic or idea in every paragraph.

 - The paragraphs should be well-demarcated for the evaluator to understand.

 - Avoid redundancy or the repetition of the same ideas throughout your answers.

 The lexical resource is nothing but your vocabulary.
 This section tests your vocabulary, language, command over lexical features, choice of words, and clarity.
 Ensure you use various sentence types in the IELTS Writing Task 2.
 The invigilator needs to identify that you are comfortable with complex sentences as well.